nikhil1raghav/blog/content/about.md

 Hi, I'm Nikhil.
 Welcome to my website.

-Recently I created [kindle-send](https://github.com/nikhil1raghav/kindle-send).
-It allows you to send webpages, collection of bookmarks as an ebook to your ereader.
-Try this, if you read a lot of blogs and don't like to strain your eyes on a digital screen.
-BONUS - this way you can import highlights to obsidian, readwise etc.

-I love to sing (sometimes I spend hours jamming alone), play basketball, reading, collecting music (to listen to music in outer space), designing banners, logos and vector art (don't do it anymore).
+I love to sing (sometimes I spend hours jamming), play basketball, reading, collecting music (to listen to music in outer space), designing banners, logos and vector art (don't do it anymore).

 I'm a sucker for good visual design and typography.
 Trying to learn 3D modelling just because I love what [beeplecrap](https://www.behance.net/beeple) does.